pablog86/NDO-Contracts/README.md

 # NDO-Contracts
-Ansible playbook to configure Filters, contratcs and EPG relations
+Ansible playbook to configure Filters, Contratcs and EPG relations using Nexus Dashboard Orchestrator NDO.

 ## Requirements
 - Ansible v2.9 or newer